c0ded00d1e12/ecen224/_labs/command-line.md

 ```bash
 env
 ```
+You can read some more about environment variables [here](https://www.cherryservers.com/blog/how-to-set-list-and-manage-linux-environment-variables).

 ### Get Familiar with a Text Editor
 Several text editors are installed on your system, for example, `code`, `gedit`, `nano`, and `vim`.
 Some applications can only be run from the command line, while others can be launched graphically by clicking on its icon in the application screen.
 Choose an editor, and use it to create a new file.
 (Hint: If you are doing this lab SSHed into your Pi Z2W, `code` and `gedit` will not work.)